hapax/hapax.github.io/assets/simple-physics.md

 Celsius or Kelvin for instance) and *amount of stuff* $N$ (usually measured in mol).
-These are crucial in atomic physics, thermodynamics and chemistry, and you can see an application in Exercise 3.
+These are crucial in atomic physics, thermodynamics and chemistry, and we will use them in Exercise 3 and the last section.

 *Constants.* Numbers are dimensionless constants.
 However, *dimensionful* constants secretly encode important physical